All Episodes

 I appreciate that.

-Uh thanks so much.
+Thanks so much.

 What do you think people think when they hear handicap?

-Uh what do you mean my power's up?
+What do you mean my power's up?

 Oh, oh, that I don't have power at home.

-he's talking about my golf handicap, which is playing.
+No, he's talking about my golf handicap, which is playing.

 My handicap at golf is playing.

-No, he's talking about my my cochlear implant.
+No, he's talking about my cochlear implant.

 You know why?

-Because we aren't mobbing in the streets, demanding gimme gimme gimme.
+Because we aren't mobbing in the streets demanding gimme, gimme, gimme.

 We can take care of ourselves.

-I want one of those two thousand dollar debit cards.
+I want one of those $2,000 debit cards.

-Mamon says take a shot at a helicopter.
+Mamon says, take a shot at a helicopter.

 Well, loot.